GoogleForCreators/web-stories-wp/docs/external-template-creation.md

     - SVGs should already be available in the Stickers panel from step (1) &mdash; click on a sticker to insert it into the story.
 If you can't find the Stickers Panel, make sure the `enableStickers` experiment is turned on.
     - Upload (drag & drop) images and videos into the story to add them.
 3. [Engineer] Commit all images & videos used in the template to the codebase.
+    - Filenames should follow the existing convention e.g. `travel_page9_bg.jpg`.
     - Make sure images are not too large &mdash; full-width images should be 1080p, large images should be 720p, and small images should be 480p.
-See [#6485](https://github.com/google/web-stories-wp/pull/6485) as an example.
+See [#6485](https://github.com/google/web-stories-wp/pull/6485) for an example.
     - Make sure videos are 720p.
 4. [Engineer] Get the story JSON ([details](#get-the-story-json)) and commit it to the codebase.
     - Replace image & video URLs in the JSON with the `replaceme.com` placeholder.